barumau/panlingue/eng/110_jumle.md

 In the sentence *the children run*, the subject changes place.
 In the sentence *the old man dies*, the subject changes state from living to dead.

-Here are some intransitive clauses in Pandunia.
+Here are some intransitive clauses in Panlingue.
 The subjects are written in cursive.

 ***bache*** **kursa.**